California State Laws Prohibiting Landlord Retaliation

 Tenant Rights Protected Against Landlord Retaliation in California

-It is illegal for a landlord to retaliate against a tenant in California who has exercised a legal right, including:
+In California, it's illegal for a landlord to retaliate against a tenant who has exercised certain legal rights.
+The protected acts include:

-Depending on the situation, there are several ways a tenant can respond to the retaliation, such as by staying and fighting an eviction lawsuit or filing a suit in small claims court.
+Depending on the situation, there are several ways a tenant can respond to the retaliation.
+For example, if the landlord retaliates by bringing an eviction lawsuit against the tenant, the tenant can present the retaliation as a defense to being evicted.

 California Resources on Tenant Rights